Best Habit Trackers for iOS in 2026

 Habitify excels at the fundamentals.
 Quick entry, clear visual feedback, reliable notifications, good statistics.
 It handles daily habits, custom schedules, and habit streaks well.
 The iOS widgets work perfectly.
 Everything functions smoothly without bugs or quirks.

-Best for: People wanting a reliable, no-nonsense habit tracker at a reasonable price. iPhone users who value function over flashy design and want something that just works consistently.
+People wanting a reliable, no-nonsense habit tracker at a reasonable price. iPhone users who value function over flashy design.
+Anyone who tried complex productivity systems and just wants something that works consistently.
+Budget-conscious users who need premium features without premium pricing.

 Best for Simplicity: Streaks